ACAT Assessment: Complete Guide to Aged Care Services in Australia

 Permanent residential care and Home Care Package approvals do not expire unless they were granted for a specific period.
 If your health or care needs change, a reassessment might be necessary.

-Can I Have an ACAT Assessment in Hospital?
+Can I Have an ACAT Assessment in a Hospital?

 Yes, a social worker at your hospital can organise an ACAT assessment if you need one for residential aged care or home care.